storybookjs/ember/docs/workflows/build-pages-with-storybook.md

 #### Mocking GraphQL queries with MSW addon

-If instead of a Restful endpoint, you're retrieving the data from a [GraphQL](https://www.apollographql.com/docs/react/integrations/integrations/) endpoint.
-You could have the following implementation for your screen:
+In addition to mocking RESTful requests, the other noteworthy feature of the [MSW addon](https://msw-sb.vercel.app/?path=/story/guides-introduction--page) is the ability to mock incoming data from any of the mainstream [GraphQL](https://www.apollographql.com/docs/react/integrations/integrations/) clients (e.g., [Apollo Client](https://www.apollographql.com/docs/), [URQL](https://formidable.com/open-source/urql/) or [React Query](https://react-query.tanstack.com/)).
+For instance, if your screen retrieves the user's information and a list of documents based on a query result, you could have a similar implementation:

 <!-- prettier-ignore-start -->